tliron/kubernetes-registry-spooler/README.md

 Now we can copy files to the spooler:

+    echo 'hello world' > /tmp/hello.txt
-    kubectl cp myimage.tar $POD:/spool --container=spooler --namespace=mynamespace
+    kubectl cp /tmp/hello.txt $POD:/spool/hello.txt~ --container=spooler --namespace=mynamespace
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- mv /spool/hello.txt~ /spool/hello.txt

+Note that we are copying and then renaming the file.
+The reason is that we don't want the spooler to push the file before we are done writing to it.
+The spooler ignores files ending with "~".

 The filename, stripped of extensions, will become the container image name.
-E.g. `myimage.tar` will be pushed to the repository as `myimage`.
+E.g. `hello.txt` will be pushed to the repository as `hello`.
 Once it is pushed the file will be deleted from the spool directory.
 Check the logs (see above) to make sure everything worked as expected.

-Note that though you could potentially push any kind of file, most registry implementations would only be able to meaningfully store [tar files](https://www.gnu.org/software/tar/).
-That said, the tar does *not* have to contain a container image, and indeed any content can be pushed as long as it's tarred.
+Note that you could potentially push *any* kind of file to the registry, as in this example of a text file.
+In this case the registry would assume that you are sending a raw (uncompressed) image layer.

+However, a *real* image would be a tarball with a `manifest.json`, a `sha256:` file, and the layers.
+The spooler treats files with the `.tar` extension as such.

+How would you go about creating such tarballs?
+You can use a tool like [podman](https://podman.io/).
+For example, let's save a tarball from Docker Hub:

+    podman pull registry.hub.docker.com/library/registry
+    podman tag registry.hub.docker.com/library/registry localhost:5000/myregistry
+    podman save localhost:5000/myregistry --output /tmp/myregistry.tar

+Note that we had to add a tag to the image so that it would match the internal push that the spooler will do.
+And now let's push it, exactly the same way as before:

+    kubectl cp /tmp/myregistry.tar $POD:/spool/myregistry.tar~ --container=spooler --namespace=mynamespace
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- mv /spool/myregistry.tar~ /spool/myregistry.tar

 Deleting from the Registry
 --------------------------